jordandouglas/ORC/README.md

 ![](figs/fig2.png)

-4. Import and alignment and set up the model as per usual
+4. Import an alignment and set up the model as per usual

 5. On the Clock Model tab, select 'Optimised Relaxed Clock' from the dropdown menu